edhamma/saints/saints.rst

    ultimate realty it is subject to ignorance, illusion, weakness and suffering.
-7. Disciplined practice is essential to the spiritual journey, yet spiritual attainment is not the result of one's effort but. the experience of oneness with ultimate reality.
+7. Disciplined practice is essential to the spiritual journey, yet spiritual attainment is not the result of one's effort but the experience of oneness with ultimate reality.

 Contemplatives and enlightenment